By Patrick Appel, Director of Research

 Throughout Q4 2020, many publishers used special promotions and smart pricing strategies to increase demand for annual subscriptions.
 Publishers used special events like Black Friday and Cyber Monday to create short-term offers for annual subscriptions that, in many cases, more than tripled conversion volume.

 The COVID-19 pandemic continues to be a prominent and dynamic world event.
-Publishers should use this time to assess how user behavior impacted their subscription models in 2020 to make more strategic business decisions for 2021 and 2022.
+Publishers should use this time to assess how user behaviour impacted their subscription models in 2020 to make more strategic business decisions for 2021 and 2022.
 It is critical to:

 - Determine when and how people were most likely to subscribe